UniMath/agda-unimath/src/foundation-core/retractions.lagda.md

 ## Idea

-A retraction is a map that has a section
+A retraction is a map that has a section.

 ## Definition